CALL FOR PAPERS

 (5) Impact: Discuss the significance of your work and compare your findings with previously published work.

 (6) References: List a few main references covering projects in related areas.
-As of this year, we are requesting that authors use the Vancouver citation style.
+We are requesting that authors use the Vancouver citation style.

-(7) Prior Publications: Generally, Symposium papers must be original contributions.
-If your organization has published or presented material on similar work in English, please explain how the present material differs.
-The only exception to this rule is that papers submitted to the Emerging Applications subcommittee need not be original.
+(7) Prior Publications: Symposium papers must be original contributions.
+If your organization has published or presented material on similar work in English, please explain how the present material differs or has been uniquely and significantly updated.
+Review papers of other work must reference all publications being discussed.

 SUBMISSION PROCESS FOR BOTH OPTIONS